Param-Harrison/kidzode/public/courses/pixel-heroes/countdown_challenge.md

 # Challenge: Custom Countdown

-Let the user choose the starting number!
+Challenge time!
+Let the user choose the starting number.
+Ask for a number, convert it with `int()`, then count down from their number!

-## What to Do
-1. Ask for a starting number
-2. Convert it with `int()`
-3. Count down from their number!

 ```python
 print("=== CUSTOM ROCKET LAUNCH ===")